metron-labs/secrets-manager/sdk/javascript/packages/azure/README.md

 Setup
 1. Install KSM Storage Module

-The Secrets Manager HSM modules are located in the Keeper Secrets Manager storage module which can be installed using pip
+The Secrets Manager azure modules are located in the Keeper Secrets Manager storage module which can be installed using npm

 > `npm install @keeper-security/secrets-manager-azure`

-2. Configure Azure Connection
+1. Configure Azure Connection

 configuration variables can be provided as